sporto/elm-tutorial/add_and_delete/cover.md

 # Add players

-This chapter cover adding and deleting players.
+This chapter cover adding new players.

 Up to this point your application code looks like <https://github.com/sporto/elm-tutorial-app/tree/0510-errors>